How to Convert BMO Bank Statements to Excel or CSV

 The same applies to archived monthly statements and saved eStatements.
 Once your source file is a statement PDF, the task changes.
 You are no longer just downloading recent transactions.
 You are trying to turn the full document into structured data, which is why a BMO PDF to Excel workflow is different from using a native export button.

-This matters even more when you have multi-page PDFs, scanned statements, or mixed batches from different months or accounts.
-Manual copy and paste breaks down quickly, and selecting tables page by page is slow and error-prone.
-In those cases, a full-document extraction workflow is usually the better fit because it can process digital and scanned PDFs, handle larger statement sets, and return structured output instead of fragmented text.
+For multi-page PDFs, scanned statements, or mixed batches from different months or accounts, manual copy and paste breaks down quickly, and selecting tables page by page is slow and error-prone.
+In those cases, a full-document extraction workflow is usually the better fit because it can return structured output instead of fragmented text.

 Once you have the PDF, a practical workflow looks like this: